Click to hear an audio recording of this post

 For example, you might be tossing up between writing a post on how to style floating shelves, or which tools you need to install them.
 If you want to know which one’s more popular, type the keyword phrases into your keyword tool to find out.

 For more tips on how to get the most out of these tools, check out this comprehensive guide from Ahrefs.
+If you need someone to help you with this process you can always reach out to Supple – a leading Digital Marketing Agency.

 What are you waiting for?